Undertone (advertising company): Services and products

-Current day Undertone creates memorable advertising campaigns across all screens and platforms, including interactive connected TV (CTV).
-Its formats deliver an average interaction time of 28 seconds, and it beats industry benchmarks by 200% in brand recall and 120% lift in purchase intent.
-It has a publisher network worthy of its nearly 20-year history, including NBC, abc, CBS and BET.
-It brings the art and science of advertising together to craft campaigns that uplift consumers, brands and publishers alike.
-Over the past two years (2020-2022) Undertone has developed several unique products, including the "cookieless" targeting technology called "Smart Optimization of Responsive Traits" SORT (tm) and "Uplift Collective," a premium publisher portfolio of minority, LGBTQIA+ and women publishers aimed at advancing social issues.
+Undertone creates advertising campaigns across all screens and platforms, including interactive connected TV (CTV).
+Undertone product includes "cookieless" targeting technology called "Smart Optimization of Responsive Traits" SORT and "Uplift Collective," a publisher portfolio of minority, LGBTQIA+ and women publishers aimed at advancing social issues.

-Working conditions

-Among other benefits, Undertone gives employees 18 paid holidays, 19 including their birthdays, in addition to a flexible time-off policy.
-Undertone pays 100% of premiums for health, life and disability insurance and gives everyone in the firm stock & 401k matching options.
-From Memorial Day to Labor Day, the company offers summer Fridays.
-Paid Parental leave is offered and includes adoptions and surrogacies.
-Employees are offered a tuition reimbursement program in addition to many health & wellness events and programs throughout the year.

-Undertone was recognized by Crain's New York in 2008, 2009, 2010, and 2011 as one of the Best Places to Work in New York City.
-In 2012, Advertising Age named Undertone the 9th Best Place to Work in Marketing & Media for the company's unique culture and emphasis on its employees.

-Since 2012, Undertone has collected numerous other awards including OMMA awards, Ad Age's Best Places to work, Crain's Best Places to Work NYC, iab MIXX awards, IAC and in 2020, a Drum award.
-In the past two years, despite the pandemic, Undertone won Ad Age's Best Places to work award two years in a row.

 Acquisitions

 In 2008, Undertone raised $47 million from JMI Equity to acquire smaller competitors.
 In June 2014, Undertone signed an agreement to purchase Israeli digital media company Upfront Digital Media; it made the purchase in particular to benefit from Upfront's proprietary advertising platform.
-Upfront, which was founded in 2010 as Legolas Media, offered managed and self-serve consoles for programmatic buying of ads direct to publishers and through a number of supply and demand partners.
+Upfront, which was founded in 2010 as Legolas Media, offered managed and self-serve consoles for programmatic buying of ads directly to publishers and through a number of supply and demand partners.

 In June 2015, Undertone announced the acquisition of Sparkflow, an all-in-one platform for cross-screen rich media advertising.
-Sparkflow was founded in 2013 in Buenos Aires, Argentina by Sebastián Alberto Miret, Gabriel Sánchez Catena, and Rodrigo Oscar Vazquez, a team of digital marketing and advertising veterans with more than a decade's experience in the rich media advertising ecosystem.
+Sparkflow was founded in 2013 in Buenos Aires, Argentina by Sebastián Alberto Miret, Gabriel Sánchez Catena, and Rodrigo Oscar Vazquez.